COVID-19 booster vaccine advice

 You are eligible for a COVID-19 booster dose if you:

-- had the second dose of your primary dose course of COVID-19 vaccination at least 4 months ago.
+- completed your primary dose course of COVID-19 vaccination at least 3 months ago.

 Benefits of a booster dose

-A booster dose will make sure the protection from the first two doses is even stronger and longer lasting, and should help prevent spread of the virus.
+A booster dose will make sure the protection from your first doses is even stronger and longer lasting, and should help prevent spread of the virus.

 A booster dose increases your protection against: